sarkonovich/Alexa-Web-Service/Readme.md

     $ gem install alexa_web_service

-## Usage
+## Usage ##

 The Alexa Web Service gem handles the JSON requests and responses that constitute an Alexa "Skill."
 For general information on creating an Alexa skill as a web service, look here: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#Introduction

-Alexa will send your web service (aka your "skill") JSON in an HTTP POST request, like so:
+Alexa will send your web service JSON in an HTTP POST request, like so:

 ````Ruby
 {